hassan98ashrf/Java_intern-Team3-/Project5/Readme.md

 ### 1. Project Planning and Discussions
 We held **two meetings** to discuss project goals, system requirements, and the feature set.
 The first meeting focused on the high-level design and features.
 The second meeting focused on the technical details, task assignments, and ensuring code follows SOLID principles.

 ### 2. Task Assignment
 We used a **Kanban board** to assign tasks for better project management and tracking.
-Here’s the task allocation [ProjectFourUML](https://github.com/user-attachments/assets/7d74005c-cc58-4022-afd2-e091dfc68eab)
+Here’s the task allocation [Kanban board](https://trello.com/b/WYdMN0XZ/fifth-project)

 ### 3. UML Diagram
 The UML Class Diagram visualized the structure, relationships between classes, and how OOP principles were applied.
-> The UML diagram can be found in `uml/OnlineShoppingCartSystem_UML.png`.

 ### 4. Code Implementation